 Diaries vs. Journals

 Keeping a journal is really just a grown-up way of saying having a diary.
-It’s a place to keep your thoughts, write your feelings, and explore your emotions.
+It’s a place to keep your thoughts, write your feelings, brain dump, and explore your emotions.
 Diaries and journals are personal spaces for you to organize yourself and set daily intentions.

 What is the Difference Between a Journal and a Planner?